TutorialsLast Updated Jul 24, 202411 min read

 In this response, you get an object of the data that you are expecting, the status code sent back by the server, a statusText, response headers, the config object set by Axios, and the request object that was used to generate the response.
 You can then consume the responses on your client-side application depending on the data that you need.

-Is this feeling like a lot of theoretical knowledge?
-If so, move on to the next section, where I will show you exactly how to make HTTP requests with Axios.
+Now that you’ve mastered some of the background, move on to the next section where I will show you exactly how to make HTTP requests with Axios.

 Making Axios HTTP requests